 Therapeutic Community Substance Abuse Disorder Treatment Program – The NJDOC currently contracts for 1,332 Therapeutic Community beds in seven different programs, located in six different correctional facilities, one of which is a 60-bed program for females incarcerated at Edna Mahan Correctional Facility for Women.
-The evidence based Therapeutic Community in-prison treatment model has been chosen by the department as its principal residential treatment modality to address offenders with moderate to severe substance use disorders.
+The evidence-based Therapeutic Community in-prison treatment model has been chosen by the department as its principal residential treatment modality to address offenders with moderate to severe substance use disorders.
 The Therapeutic Community represents the first phase in the continuum of care; in-prison treatment is followed by participation in residential community release programming.
-The Therapeutic Community program is designed to address addiction from a holistic approach.
-The Therapeutic Community views substance abuse as a disorder of the whole person, one that necessitates global changes in lifestyle and self identity.
+The Therapeutic Community program is designed to address addiction through a holistic approach.
+The Therapeutic Community views substance abuse as a disorder of the whole person, one that necessitates global changes in lifestyle and self-identity.
 The department adheres to research-supported model specifications to ensure fidelity and related positive outcomes.

-Alcoholics Anonymous (AA) and Narcotics Anonymous (NA) support groups – The NJDOC contracts for alternative services that include both AA and NA support groups at each State institution.
-Contract vendor staff provides education to offenders in Alcoholics Anonymous (AA) and Narcotics Anonymous (NA) support groups, and to monitor in-house AA and/or NA meetings on a weekly basis.
-The contract vendor utilizes the 12-Step education modules in it Core Curriculum, as well as, educational curricula materials that outline the principles and traditions associated with Alcoholics Anonymous.
-It is the goal of the psycho-educational program for each participant to leave having acquired an understanding of substance use disorder prevention resources and use them, for example, to make pro-social lifestyle decisions.
-These skills include: problem recognition if one exists; acceptance and responsibility of lifestyle changes and decisions; and the realization that each participant must be accountable for choices in life and that there are resources available if needed (i.e. 12-Step programs, Peer Support Groups, Proactive, and/or other alternative support groups).
+Alcoholics Anonymous (AA) and Narcotics Anonymous (NA) support groups – The NJDOC contracts for alternative services that include both AA and NA support groups at each facility.
+Contract vendor staff provides education to offenders in AA and NA support groups and to monitor in-house AA and/or NA meetings on a weekly basis.
+The contract vendor utilizes the 12-step education modules in its core curriculum as well as educational materials that outline the principles and traditions associated with AA.
+It is the goal of the psycho-educational program for each participant to leave having acquired an understanding of substance-use disorder prevention resources and use them, for example, to make pro-social lifestyle decisions.
+These skills include problem recognition, if one exists; acceptance and responsibility of lifestyle changes and decisions; and the realization that each participant must be accountable for choices in life and that there are resources available, if needed.

 Living in Balance – The Living in Balance approach is a research-based, psycho-educational program designed as a practical instructional system for conducting treatment sessions for persons who abuse or are addicted to alcohol and other drugs of abuse.
-The criteria to participate in the continuum of care preclude certain addicted offenders who have too little time to participate and/or are not eligible for residential community release program attendance.
-The Living in Balance client sessions are facilitated by professionals who are trained to provide treatment services through the Living in Balance curriculum.
+The criteria to participate in the continuum of care preclude certain addicted offenders who

 Engaging the Family in the Recovery Process – An Innovative Program for the Max-Out Offender – The Engaging the Family program, funded through the U.S. Department of Health and Senior Services, recruits the spouse/committed partner and children of offenders under its jurisdiction as allies in an effort to end the criminal and addictive lifestyle of their loved ones.
 Case managers facilitate relationship strengthening, parenting, and financial literacy along with substance abuse education workshops.
 The case managers also assist the offender in establishing specific links to social and drug treatment services in preparation for release and additionally act as a resource to the ex-offender and family post-release.